The compression body graph has infinite diameter: Preliminaries

 for all $i$.

-Masur and Minsky \cite{mm3} showed that train track splitting sequences give rise to reparameterized quasigeodesics in the curve complex $\C(S)$.
-We will use work of Masur, Mosher and Schleimer which shows that train track splitting sequences give reparameterized quasigeodesics under subsurface projection.
+Masur and Minsky \cite{mm3}*{Theorem 1.3} showed that train track splitting sequences give rise to reparameterized quasi-geodesics in the curve complex $\C(S)$.
+Using this, Masur, Mosher and Schleimer show that train track splitting sequences give reparameterized quasi-geodesics under subsurface projection.